Foundation

 7 - Safely demonstrate the connection of a transceiver

-Correctly connect or describe how to connect a transceiver in a logical safe mannerto an antenna, SWR Meter and power supply.
+Correctly connect or describe how to connect a transceiver in a logical safe manner to its power supply, VSWR meter, antenna tuner and antenna

 8 - Frequency band identification.